Treatment for gender dysphoria aims to help people with the condition live the way they want to, in their preferred gender identity.

 The length of the transition period recommended can vary, but it is usually between one and two years.
 This will allow enough time for you to have a range of experiences in your preferred gender role, such as holidays and family events.

 For some types of surgery, such as a bilateral mastectomy (removal of both breasts) in trans men, you may not need to complete the entire transition period before having the operation.

 Once you have completed your social gender role transition and you and your care team feels you are ready, you may decide to have surgery to permanently alter your sex.

 The most common options are discussed below, but you can talk to members of your team and the surgeon at your consultation about the full range available.

 Trans man surgery

 - a bilateral mastectomy (removal of both breasts)

 - a salpingo-oophorectomy (removal of the fallopian tubes and ovaries)

-A phalloplasty uses the existing vaginal tissue and skin taken from the inner forearm to create a penis.
+A phalloplasty uses the existing vaginal tissue and skin taken from the inner forearm or lower abdominal wall to create a penis.
 A metoidioplasty involves creating a penis from the clitoris, which has been enlarged through hormone therapy.

 The aim of this type of surgery is to create a functioning penis, which allows you to pass urine standing up and to retain sexual sensation.
-You may need to have more than one operation to achieve this.
+You will usually need to have more than one operation to achieve this.